Sitting the LAT by remote proctoring

 You are advised to eat a meal before your scheduled test session.
 You will not be allowed to have any food or drink, other than bottled water or a clear glass of water on your desk.

 The test will be administered under secure test conditions which will be strictly enforced at all times.
-You will be monitored at all times during the test session and you must follow the instructions of your online proctor as you would a test supervisor in a test centre.
+You will be monitored at all times during the test session and you must follow the instructions of your online proctor.
 Failure to comply with the instructions of the online proctor will be considered as misconduct.

 You may use the bathroom during test time and your identity will be verified and your test room scanned again after the break.
 No additional test time will be given.
 You will need to ask your online proctor for permission to use the bathroom and this will be recorded in your session report.